vaishbil/job-tracker/README.md

-# 🗂️ Job Tracker - Chrome Extension
+# Job Tracker — Chrome Extension

-A Chrome extension to track your job applications directly from your browser — no more spreadsheets or forgetting where you applied!
+A Chrome extension that auto-detects job listings and lets you track all your applications in one dashboard.

 ---

-## ✨ Features
+## Features

+- **Auto-scrape** — Reads job title and company from the page automatically
-- 📋 **Track applications** — Save job applications while browsing
+- **One-click save** — Save any job from the popup without typing
-- 🔔 **Notifications & reminders** — Get alerted to follow up on applications
-- 📊 **Dashboard** — View all your applications in one place
+- **Dashboard** — View all applications with status tracking and stats
-- 🤝 **Auto-detect job sites** — Works seamlessly on LinkedIn, Indeed, and Naukri
+- **Portal tabs** — Filter by LinkedIn, Indeed, or Naukri
+- **Stats page** — Track applications by day, week, and month
+- **Notes** — Add personal notes to each application
+- **Export CSV** — Download all applications as a spreadsheet
 ---

 ## 🌐 Supported Job Sites